mars0i/masonclj/doc/masonclj/README.md

 to `:dependencies` in your Leiningen project.clj, or the equivalent for whatever build management system you're using.

-Eventually, I'll upload masonclj to Clojars, and at that point, running `lein deps` should automatically install masonclj.
-Before that, you first need to install the masonclj git repo, and then run `lein install` from the repo's root directory.

 When you download MASON from the [MASON website](https://cs.gmu.edu/~eclab/projects/mason), there are some supplementary libraries available there that you should also download.